 Unfortunately, many credit cards on the Australian market do cap the number of points that can be earned each month at the full rate.
 Once this threshold is reached, some cards will award points for any remaining spend during that month at a reduced rate.
 There are even some cards with a fixed maximum number of points that may be earned each month.
 If you’re a high spender, it’s worth looking for a card that doesn’t have any earning cap.

-Without further ado, here are the best credit cards for earning Qantas points:
+Without further ado, here are the best credit cards for earning Qantas points in 2019:

 |Card||Annual Fee||Qantas points earned per $1||Cap on full earn rate|